 Pre-Excavation Management Course (PEMC)

-The Pre-Excavation Management Course (PEMC) has been developed to strengthen industry capability in managing excavation risk where underground utilities are present.
+The Pre-Excavation Management Course (PEMC) is designed to strengthen industry capability in managing excavation risk where underground utilities are present.

-Ground disturbance remains one of the highest-risk construction activities in Australia.
-Utility strikes continue to result in serious injury, service disruption, regulatory enforcement action and significant financial loss.
+Ground disturbance remains one of the highest-risk activities in the construction industry in Australia.
+Utility strikes continue to result in serious injury, service disruption, regulatory action and significant financial loss.

-The PEMC provides structured, practical guidance that links the Safe Work Australia Model Code of Practice: Excavation Work and AS 5488 Classification of Subsurface Utility Information (SUI) to the real-world decisions that must be made before excavation begins.
+PEMC provides structured, practical guidance that links the Safe Work Australia Model Code of Practice: Excavation Work and AS 5488 Classification of Subsurface Utility Information (SUI) to the real-world decisions required before excavation begins.

-The course equips participants with the knowledge and tools to take reasonably practicable steps to manage subsurface utility risks effectively and defensibly.
+The course equips participants with the knowledge and tools to take reasonably practicable steps to identify, assess and manage subsurface utility risks in a defensible and systematic way.

-PEMC covers regulatory obligations and recognised industry best practice for identifying, locating and managing subsurface utilities.
+PEMC covers regulatory obligations and recognised industry best practice for identifying, locating and managing underground utilities.
 Participants gain practical insight into:

 • Legal, financial and reputational consequences of utility strikes